-In ancient Rome, sage was considered to have substantial healing properties, particularly helpful in the digestion of the ubiquitous fatty meats of the time, and was deemed a part of the official Roman pharmacopeia.
+Sage has a very long and rich history due to both its medicinal and culinary uses.
 At one time, the French produced bountiful crops of sage which they used as a tea.
-The Chinese became enamored of French sage tea, trading four pounds of Chinese tea to one pound of sage tea.
+The Chinese became enamored with French sage tea, trading four pounds of Chinese tea for every one pound of sage tea.
 In 812 AD, sage was one of the plants deemed so important that Charlemagne ordered it planted on German Imperial farms, no doubt due to the lucrative trade business as well as for its medicinal popularity.

+In addition to its medicinal properties, sage has been proven to be a natural antiseptic and preservative for meat.
+When sage is made into a drink from the leaves, called the "thinker's tea," it has shown promise in treating Alzheimer's patients, as well as treating symptoms of depression.
 Three-lobed sage contains the flavone salvigenin, which may help prevent cardiovascular disease.
-Sage has also been proven to improve or eliminate hot flashes in menopausal women.
-Last, sage can be used as a part of your dental health routine.
-Not only is it proven to help soothe a sore throat and canker sores, but it can treat gum disease as well.
+Sage has also been shown to improve or eliminate hot flashes in menopausal women.
+Sage can also be used as a part of your dental health routine; not only is it proven to help soothe a sore throat and canker sores, but it can treat gum disease as well.

 In addition, sage can be used externally for your hair, skin, and nails.
 Used as a rinse, it is said to improve the texture and tone of hair, as well as leave a nice shine.
 Sage steeped in water can also be used as a facial toner that controls oily skin.
 Tea tree oil, basil oil, sage oil, and arrowroot have been found to help vent and treat fungal infection in toenails.

 Sage in Cooking